General Terms & Conditions

 5. Data protection

 OnlineDoctor collects and processes the patient’s data on behalf of the selected dermatologist.
-With regard to data protection, OnlineDoctor’s privacy statement applies.
-The statement can be accessed here [Link].
+With regard to data protection, the treating dermatologist’s privacy statement applies.
+The statement can be accessed on the website.
 The health data entered into OnlineDoctor will be used by the selected dermatologist to create a recommendation for action.
-The user’s payment details are used for billing.
+The user’s payment details and the AHVnumber are used for billing.
 All the data collected as part of the registration and during use are processed in anonymised form for the operation of OnlineDoctor and for the purpose of documenting medical symptoms.
 These data are processed exclusively by OnlineDoctor and not disclosed to third parties.
 These data also form the basis for statistical assessments that are performed with aggregated data.
 The symptoms entered by the user are not assessed in a personalised manner.
 The user gives his/her consent for the processing of his/her data to this extent.

 The user acknowledges the privacy statement.
 By accepting these GTC, the user also agrees to the terms of the privacy statement.